 - Meet with a Priest or Deacon to discuss the Sacrament of Matrimony and married life

-- Attending a Natural Family Planning seminar (based upon couple's situation)
+- Attending a Natural Family Planning seminar and take a personality inventory (based upon couple's situation)

 Church Wedding fees are: $250.00 for parishioners and $500.00 for non-parishioners.
 (Fees for the cantor and organist are additional.)

 Catholic Theology of Marriage: below are some "fundamental" beliefs of our Catholic understanding of Marriage